altid/docfs/README.md

 # docfs
 Temporary implementation for a document -- html server

+## Usage
 Usage: Modify DOCPATH to match where your documents are stored

-mkdir "$XDG_RUNTIME_DIR/docs/nameofadocument"

-inotifywait will pick up the creation of the directory, and parse the document.
-Currently, pdf and epub are supported.
+`printf '%s\n' "$DOCPATH/mydoc.pdf" > "$XDG_RUNTIME_DIR/doc/ctl"`

+This will create a folder named mydoc.pdf, currently containing the html representation of the document passed in.
+In time, it will contain simply the markdown and image resources.